 Reviewing Microsoft’s Dog Breed Recognition Website

-Have you ever heard of the site What-Dog.net?
+Have you ever heard of the site What-Dog.netOpens in a new tab.?
 It’s a website created by Microsoft that uses object recognition to attempt to determine a dog’s breed from a picture.
 I wrote a review for What-Dog.net way back in 2016.
 Since it’s been so long, I thought it might be fun to take another look at the site’s dog breed recognition capabilities.
 Has it improved any in the past 6 years?
 This post will be an update of my 2016 review!

 The first thing I noticed is that the look, and display URL, of the website has changed.
 What-Dog.net still directs to the dog breed recognition site, so that’s good.
 It’s hard for me to remember exactly what the site looked like 6 years ago, outside of the screenshots I have saved, but from what I can tell it looks a bit more sophisticated now.
 Change is good, right!?

 I only have my own two dogs to test the software on, so take that as you will.
 A super small sample size is never a great thing.
 Oh well.
-First up we have my papillon, Kitsune.
+First up we have my papillonOpens in a new tab., Kitsune.
 He is indeed a purebred papillon, but he doesn’t always look like one.
 He’s oversized and I often cut his hair, which isn’t typical for the breed.
 Back in 2016, I found that the breed recognition software recognized Kitsune as a papillon 75% of the time, seemingly depending on what picture I submitted.
 Here’s my old screen shot from when I was testing out pictures of Kit…

 Dog Breed Recognition review